DuronioLab/transgenic_longread_map_snakemake/README.md

 ```
 You may copy or move your raw data folders into the `Project_Folder` directory.

+## Getting your data to UNC Longleaf

+### Set up Globus on your computer (only needs to be done once!).

+Via [this guide](https://docs.globus.org/globus-connect-personal/install/), download [Globus Personal Connect](https://app.globus.org/collections/gcp) onto your computer.

+After installation and configuration with your UNC account, follow the appropriate instructions ([Windows](https://docs.globus.org/globus-connect-personal/install/windows/#configuration), [Mac](https://docs.globus.org/globus-connect-personal/install/mac/#configuration))
+to set up a shared folder on your computer.
+This is required to move files to-and-from different "endpoints".

+Set up any personal shared folders you may want (your home directory is default), but also connect to Pierre and make your Pierre folder shared as well.

+This can also include a removable usb drive, but the drive must be connected for data to transfer.

+### Moving data from the GridIon to a safe location.

+Connect to Pierre or your removable usb drive on your computer.
+Ensure Globus Personal Connect is running (it may not show up as it silently works in the background).

+Go to the GridIon machine and navigate to the Globus online interface.
+Log in with your UNC account.
+Use the web interface to upload the read folders to Pierre or removable drive using the Globus `File Manager`.

+You can verify that the transfer has completed on the web interface (don't close until completed!) and on the location you've moved the files.

+### Moving data from a safe location to Longleaf.

+Connect to Pierre or your removable usb drive on your computer.
+Ensure Globus Personal Connect is running (it may not show up as it silently works in the background).

+Navigate to the Globus online interface and log in with your UNC account.

+Using the web interface `File Manager`, connect to the `UNC, Research Computing DataMover` collection endpoint.
+On the second pane, connect to your Pierre or drive endpoint.

+Using the `path` field, navigate to the folders you wish to move data to/from.
+For Longleaf, usually you will move data to `/work/users/u/s/username/Project_Folder` where `Project_Folder` is a new folder where you will run the pipeline.

+Select the folders/files that you want to transfer to Longleaf and click the `Start` button.

 ## Acknowledgements
 The pipeline is based on the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system and the Snakemake pipelines written by Spencer Nystrom and Chris Uyehara.